-- (67) Managers, in consultation with the Directorate Administrator HE will develop an academic calendar that includes assessment, grade moderation and result activities.
-The calendar will be distributed prior to the commencement of semester for academic teaching staff. - (68) Academic teaching staff progressively complete marking based on marking criteria and marking rubric included in the published student subject outline and enter interim marks into the Learning Management System. - (69) Academic teaching staff complete assessment grade moderation according to the Assessment, Credit and Moderation (HE) Policy and Moderation and Validation (HE) Procedure. - (70) The Head of Program with support from the Course Administrator/Academic Services Officer and Directorate Administrator HE prepares required documentation for consideration at the Results Review Meeting including grade reports, student assessment report, grade distribution, exception report, special consideration requests and outcomes report.
+- (68) Managers, in consultation with the Directorate Administrator HE will develop an academic calendar that includes assessment, grade moderation and result activities.
+The calendar will be distributed prior to the commencement of semester to academic teaching staff. - (69) Academic teaching staff progressively complete marking based on marking criteria and marking rubric included in the published Student Subject Outline and enter interim marks and formative feedback into the Learning Management System. - (70) Academic teaching staff complete assessment grade moderation according to the Assessment, Credit and Moderation (HE) Policy and Moderation and Validation (HE) Procedure. - (71) The Head of Program with support from the Subject Coordinators, Course Administrator/Academic Services Officer and Directorate Administrator HE prepares required documentation for consideration at the Results Review Meeting including grade reports, student assessment report, grade distribution, exception report, special consideration requests and outcomes report. - (72) The Results Review Meeting is conducted in accordance with the Results Review Meeting (HE) Terms of

-- (71) The Results Review Meeting is conducted in accordance with the Results Review Meeting (HE) Terms of Reference.
-All results are reviewed, and finalised and grade distributions reviewed. - (72) The Head of Program prepares an exception report including any assessment result changes in preparation for consideration at the Examinations and Integrity Committee including. - a.
-Minor moderation of grades - b.
-Any proposals for scaling of marks. - c.
+Reference.
+All results are reviewed, and finalised and grade distributions reviewed.

+(73) The Head of Program prepares an exception report including any assessment result changes in preparation for consideration at the Results and Integrity Committee including.

+- a.
+Minor moderation of grades. - b.
+Proposed scaling of marks. - c.
 Grade distributions for each subject. - d.
-Offers of supplementary assessment due to subject grade. - e.
+Proposed offers of supplementary assessments due to subject grade. - e.
 Offers of special consideration outcomes. - f.
 Students eligible for a Conceded Pass grade. - g.
 Students recommended to attend an Academic Progress Panel meeting. - h.
-Letters of commendation for high achieving students. - (73) The Examinations and Integrity Committee reviews assessment judgements and oversights assessment procedures in accordance with the Examinations and Integrity Committee Terms of Reference.
-This includes review of grade distribution and exception reports, pertinent academic integrity risks are reviewed, scaling of marks confirmed and results ratified for publication to students. - (74) Results without recommended changes (determined by Results Review Meeting) are progressively recorded on the student management system with all remaining results recorded following the Examinations and Integrity Committee meeting. - (75) The following grading codes are used to record student performance judgements in the student management system.
+Letters of commendation for high achieving students. - (74) The Results and Integrity Committee reviews assessment judgements and oversights assessment procedures in accordance with the Results and Integrity Committee Terms of Reference.
+This includes review of grade distribution and exception reports, pertinent academic integrity risks, scaling of marks and ratification of results prior to publication to students. - (75) Results without recommended changes (determined by Results Review Meeting) are progressively recorded on the Student Management System with all remaining results recorded following the Results and Integrity Committee meeting. - (76) The following grading codes are used to record student performance judgements in the student management system.

 Mark/Grading Code Description Mark Range %

 xx/HD High Distinction 80 - 100%

 xx/D Distinction 70 - 79%

 xx/CR Credit 60 - 69%

 xx/PA Pass 50 - 59%

 xx/N Fail 00 - 49%

-xx/WN Withdrawn between Week 10 - 13, and counted as a fail
+xx/WN Withdrawn between Week 10 - 13, and counted as a fail N/A

--/H Marks not available or withheld
+-/H Marks not available or withheld N/A

-xx/SA Supplementary assessment granted -/CP Conceded Pass -/SAH Supplementary assessment hurdle task outstanding 50/PS Supplementary assessment passed xx/NS Supplementary assessment failed or declined xx/grade Supplementary assessment hurdle requirement passed -/N Supplementary assessment hurdle requirement failed

--/UP Ungraded Pass No mark submitted
+xx/SA Supplementary assessment granted N/A -/CP Conceded Pass N/A -/SAH Supplementary assessment hurdle task outstanding N/A 50/PS Supplementary assessment passed Up to 50% xx/NS Supplementary assessment failed or declined UP to 49% xx/grade Supplementary assessment hurdle requirement passed Up to 100% -/N Supplementary assessment hurdle requirement failed N/A -/UP Ungraded Pass No mark submitted